 It is important to ensure that only food scraps, food soiled paper, and yard and garden trimmings go in the Green Cart.
-When items like plastic bags, polystyrene foam (e.g., Styrofoam) or biodegradable/compostable plastic bags are found in the Green Cart, the load is considered contaminated as these materials are not accepted at processing facilities because they compromise the quality of the compost.
+When items like plastic bags, polystyrene (StyrofoamTM) or biodegradable/compostable plastic bags are found in the Green Cart, the load is considered contaminated as these materials are not accepted at processing facilities because they compromise the quality of the compost.